 - the conditions of use of a storage service may include stipulations which give the provider undesired rights (of ownership) to the stored files.

 - leaks in the security of the storage service may be discovered.

 - the storage service may have technical problems which make your files (temporarily) inaccessible.

-Confidential and sensitive information should therefore not be stored in a cloud service.
+Confidential and sensitive information should therefore not be stored in a public cloud service.
 Moreover, it is always advisable to keep backups elsewhere of the files you do store there.
 You could also consider securing the files by means of encryption.

 Storing code and scripts

 To store, work with others on and publish software code, R- and SPSS-scripts etc. you can use Git-software.
 Well-known is GitHub, but that will charge you if you'd like to use a private repository.
 BitBucket offers similar functionality, but if you register with your UvA or AUAS email address, you'll be able to create as many private repositories as you need without any cost.